sambacha/DAVe/README.md

 #### Auth

 The `auth` subsection configures authentication to the UI and REST interface.
-The Mongo databases configured from authentication can be different database from the one configured for storing ERS data.

 | Option | Explanation | Example |
 |--------|-------------|---------|